ruby-hyperloop/todo-tutorial/README.md

 We are just going to steal the style sheet from the benchmark Todo app, and add it to our assets.

-**GO GRAB THE FILE** at https://github.com/JustinManno/todo-tutorial/blob/hyperloop/app/assets/stylesheets/todo.css you will need to make a file in app/assests/stylesheets called, todo.css. paste the file there.
-Make sure to make it a css file.
+**Go grab the file in this repo here:** https://github.com/JustinManno/todo-tutorial/blob/hyperloop/app/assets/stylesheets/todo.css and copy it to a new file called `app/assets/stylesheets/todo.css`

 You will have to refresh the page after changing the style sheet

-Now its a matter of updating the classes which are passed via the class parameter.
+Now its a matter of updating the css classes which are passed to components via the `class` parameter.

 Let's start with the `App` component.
 With styling it will look like this:
 ```ruby